Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 - Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact us today to discuss your Kennesaw DUI case with our experienced Kennesaw DUI defense lawyers at 404.816.8777.
+Please contact us today at 404.816.8777 to discuss your Kennesaw DUI case with our experienced defense lawyers.
 Our dedicated Kennesaw DUI lawyers are experienced in contesting DUI cases and handling license suspension actions.
-We can review your case and prepare a strategy for your criminal case and your license suspension action.
+We can review your case and prepare a strategy for your criminal case and license suspension action.

-So I made a proper request for a license suspension hearing in my Kennesaw DUI case, what happens next?
+So, I correctly requested a license suspension hearing in my Kennesaw DUI case; what happens next?

 The license suspension action is a civil action separate from your Kennesaw DUI criminal charges and only deals with your license or privilege to drive in this state.
-As a matter of fact, the license suspension action is litigated by a completely separate court from your Kennesaw DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings (OSAH) where a hearing will be scheduled in front of an OSAH judge.
-Typically a hearing date with OSAH is set roughly 60 days from the date of your arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+The license suspension action is litigated by a completely separate court from your Kennesaw DUI criminal case.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings (OSAH), where a hearing will be scheduled before an OSAH judge.
+Typically, a hearing date with OSAH is set roughly 60 days from the date of your arrest.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-At a license suspension hearing, the judge has a very limited role in deciding your case.
-The judge is bound by law to only look at certain statutory factors to determine whether or not those statutory factors were met.
+At a license suspension hearing, the judge has a minimal role in deciding your Kennesaw DUI case.
+The judge is bound by law to only look at certain statutory factors to determine whether those were met.
 That is it.
 The judge does not look at your criminal or driver’s history.
-The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may if your license is suspended.
+The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

 - Whether the Kennesaw DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or